Insurance Coverage for Anorexia Treatment & Eating Disorders

 Traditionally, medical detox is carried out in a supervised manner in which clients are weaned off the substances they have been abusing, often with withdrawal symptoms treated with medication.
 There are no medications approved for the treatment of anorexia; however, medications may be prescribed to treat other mental health issues that contribute to anorexia or hinder treatment, such as benzodiazepines to treat the anxiety that many individuals experience related to eating.

 Anorexia often warrants the need for inpatient or partially hospitalized care so treatment professionals can make sure the client is eating a balanced diet, or eating at all.
-Across the country, 835 facilities are available to treat clients with co-occurring mental health and substance abuse issues through partial hospitalization, per SAMHSA.
-Many of these facilities specialize in the treatment of eating disorders.
+Across the country, 835 facilities are available to treat clients with co-occurring mental health and substance abuse issues through partial hospitalization.4 Many of these facilities specialize in the treatment of eating disorders.

 Some insurance companies only make payments toward outpatient care when substance abuse is the primary issue cited for treatment.